heathermiller/dist-prog-book/chapter/8/big-data.md

     - Spark: what is Spark? how is it different from map reduce?
 (RDD/lineage: can support iterative algorithm, interactive analytics;) what is pipelining? why is Spark so powerful - RDD and API?
 What is a RDD and why is it so efficient? properties of a RDD? why is RDD better than DSM?
 What are the transformations and actions available in Spark ?
   - Large-scale Parallelism on Graphs
     - Why a separate graph processing model? what is a BSP? working of BSP?
 Do not stress more since its not a map reduce world exactly.
-    - GraphX programming model (working on this)
+    - GraphX programming model - discuss disadvantages graph-parallel model to data parallel model for large scale graph processing? how graphX combines the advantages of both the models? representation of a graph in GraphX?  discuss the model, vertex cut partitioning and its importance? graph operations ?

   - Querying: we need more declarative interfaces, built on top MP models.
     - Sawzall {%cite pike2005interpreting --file big-data %}: first one propose
     - Pig {% cite olston2008pig --file big-data %}: on top of Hadoop, independent of execution platform, in theory can compiled into DryadLINQ too; what is the performance gain/lost?
 Easier to debug?